ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   The server

 * **Description**:
-  *  Upon document creation, providing a string that ends with a _pipe symbol_ ( | ) for the document ID will cause the server to generate an **identity**.
+  *  Upon document creation, providing a document ID string that ends with a _pipe symbol_ ( | ) will cause the server to generate an **identity**.
-  *  RavenDb will create a simple, always-incrementing value and append it to the ID string provided.
+  *  RavenDb will create a simple, always-incrementing value and append it to the ID string provided (replacing the pipe with a slash).
+  *  As opposed to the Server-Side ID, This value _will be unique_ across all the nodes within the Database Group in the cluster.

 * **When to use**:
   * Use an identity only if you really need documents with absolute consecutive IDs,